 Let’s now take a look at some of the best practices to keep in mind when designing a video thumbnail, and think about which of the examples above tick the most boxes.

 Color can make all the difference.
 Even thumbnails with a black or grey background can benefit from a splash of color.
 You might notice that all of the examples above use color to help draw your eye.

 2. Use closeups of faces

 Every one of these examples show someone’s face — even the one that uses a cartoon — and all of them are conveying emotion.
 Remember, you don’t want the subject’s face to look bland or emotionless, this isn’t a passport photo!

 You want to make sure that anyone who sees your thumbnail instantly knows what the video is about.
 Don’t make their eyes hunt around for the title.

 4. Be consistent

-This is especially true if you’re trying grow a channel.
-Use consistent colors or themes in thumbnails so that fans will always know which ones are yours, no matter how many other videos show up in the search results.
+This is especially true if you’re trying to grow your channel and build your Youtube audience.
+Be sure to use consistent colors and themes in your thumbnails so that your audience can tell your content apart from everyone else’s, no matter how many other videos appear in the search results.

-Once you’ve gained credibility as a creator, people will want to come back to get more of your content.
-Make it easy for them!
+Once you’ve gained credibility as a creator, people will come back for more of your content — so make it easy for them!